jtjacques/mturk-manage/README.md

 * `Approved` assignments are displayed with a light-grey background.
 * `Rejected` assignments are displayed with a light-pink background.

-The time column shows the times of relevant action for each assignment.
+The *Time* column shows the times of relevant action for each assignment.
 Note that where *Approval* is indicated in italics, this is the expected automatic approval time should the requester not explicitly reject the assignment.

 At the assignment level, the interface offers the following actions.